spuder/spuder.github.io/_posts/2015-10-08-chef-breadcrumb-design-pattern.markdown

 However what if you later have a need to modify that file?
 Your only option would be to destroy and recreate the VM, or ssh/rdp in and delete foo.sh.

-Here is an alternative that I perpose.
-Use a breadcrumb.
+Here is an alternative idea; Use a breadcrumb.